mohsinalimat/SwiftUtilities/UIPickerDateTextfield/README.md

      - Developer have option to set two type of format :
 		    - First -> that to show on the Device.
 				- Second -> format that to send on server .
-	   These format can be set through Storyboard or code
+	   These format can be set through Storyboard or code current date from textfield .

  ```swift
    @IBInspectable var uiDateFormat: String